Chemical engineering

 New mobile sensor could transform testing for remote areas

-University of Melbourne engineers have developed a sensor that could be used for low-cost medical and environmental diagnostic testing in remote areas.
+Chemical engineers have developed a first-of-its-kind sensor that could boost low-cost medical and environmental diagnostic testing in developing and remote areas – all without the need for a lab

 From grapevine waste to a sustainable building material

-New University of Melbourne research finds grapevine prunings – an abundant source of agricultural crop waste – can be turned into recycled building materials.
+Grapevine prunings are an abundant source of agricultural crop waste that are now being turned into recycled building materials

 How objects could soon ‘heal’ themselves